10 Ways Dolphins Are Just Like Humans

 A recent study came out proving that dolphins were highly adaptive just like humans.

-When hunting for food on the sea floor, dolphins will pick up sea sponges and place it beneath itself in order to protect itself from being scratched by rocks.
+When hunting for food on the sea floor, dolphins will pick up sea sponges and place it beneath themselves in order to protect themselves from being scratched by rocks.
 This is similar to how we wear clothes to protect us from the cold.

 Dolphins Are “Open” & Play